 Many people opt to visit Uluru/Kata Tjuta as part of a larger road trip around the Northern Territory and other parts of Australia.
 Alice Springs is 465 km from Uluru, and driving there takes at least 5/6 hours.
-Watarrka National Park is located along the way, and it’s another place to learn more about Indigenous culture!
+Watarrka National Park is located along the way, and it’s another place to learn more about Aboriginal culture!

 Where to Stay at Uluru/Kata Tjuta

 There are no places to stay in the Uluru/Kata Tjuta National Park, and camping within park boundaries is not allowed.
 The closest place to stay is Ayers Rock Resort, offering accommodations for all tastes and pockets.

 Here is a quick rundown of the accommodation options within the resort – all of them include shuttle to and from the airport and within the resort:

 - Longitude 131° – luxury desert lodge with uninterrupted views over both Uluru and Kata Tjuta

 - Sails in the Desert – value luxury accommodation with a swimming pool, spa, and Indigenous art gallery

 - Desert Gardens Hotel – midrange hotel offering poolside rooms with views over Uluru

 - Emu Walk Apartments – serviced apartments ideal for a self-catering stay

 - The Lost Camel Hotel – an edgy boutique hotel